Nortel cleared to end bankruptcy, distribute $7-billion to creditors

-Judges in Delaware and Canada approved on Tuesday a plan to pay more than $7-billion to creditors of Nortel Networks, ending years of litigation over the former telecommunications company that filed for bankruptcy in 2009.
+Judges in Delaware and Canada approved on Tuesday a plan to pay more than $7-billion (U.S.) to creditors of Nortel Networks Corp., ending years of litigation over the former telecommunications company that filed for bankruptcy in 2009.

-The rulings by U.S. Bankruptcy Judge Kevin Gross in Wilmington, Delaware and Frank Newbould of the Superior Court of Justice in Toronto ends one of the longest and most expensive Chapter 11 cases, marked by battles over funds raised by the company’s liquidation.
+The rulings by U.S. bankruptcy Judge Kevin Gross in Wilmington, Delaware and Justice Frank Newbould of the Superior Court of Justice in Toronto ends one of the longest and most expensive Chapter 11 cases, marked by battles over funds raised by the company’s liquidation.

-Tuesday’s hearing was marked by a brief outburst by Gross directed at Mark Kenney, a lawyer for the U.S. Trustee, the government’s bankruptcy watchdog, as Kenney argued against the plan’s liability releases.
-Kenney initially refused to cede the podium and only relented when Gross shouted that he would call the guards.
+Tuesday’s hearing was marked by a brief outburst by Judge Gross directed at Mark Kenney, a lawyer for the U.S. Trustee Program, the government’s bankruptcy watchdog, as Mr. Kenney argued against the plan’s liability releases.
+Mr. Kenney initially refused to cede the podium and only relented when Judge Gross shouted that he would call the guards.

-Ontario-based Nortel Networks was once among the biggest makers of telecommunications equipment in the world, with 93,000 employees and a market capitalization of $250-billion at the height of the 1990s technology bubble.
+Ontario-based Nortel Networks was once among the biggest producers of telecommunications equipment in the world, with 93,000 employees and a market capitalization of $250-billion at the height of the 1990s technology bubble.

 The money from the liquidation soon sparked years of court battles as Nortel businesses in Europe, Canada and the United States fought over the funds.

-Gross and Newbould jointly oversaw a unique cross-border trial in 2014 to decide how to divide the liquidation funds.
+Judge Gross and Justice Newbould jointly oversaw a unique cross-border trial in 2014 to decide how to divide the liquidation funds.

 The judges ruled in 2015 that creditors of every estate should get roughly equal repayment.
 That sparked appeals and a settlement last year.